 Together with the Waist to Hip Ratio, the proportion of fat gives an indication of the risk of metabolic diseases (e.g. cardiovascular disorders, diabetes) – the higher the proportion of fat, the higher the risk.

-Together with the weight and the fat-free mass, the body fat serves, above all, as a means of assessing appropriate workout or nutritional programs (in the analysis of two concurrent scans).
-For a muscle-building workout, the fat can be lost, although the weight might remain constant/increase, because more fat-free mass (muscle mass) is built up.
+Together with the weight and the lean mass, the body fat serves, above all, as a means of assessing appropriate workout or nutritional programs (in the analysis of two concurrent scans).
+For a muscle-building workout, the fat can be lost, although the weight might remain constant/increase, because more lean mass (muscle mass) is built up.
 The opposite can happen in the case of a diet – the proportion of body fat might remain similar, although the weight and the absolute body fat are reduced.
-This happens when the fat-free mass is also reduced.
+This happens when the lean mass is also reduced.

-The fat-free mass is inversely proportional to the fat mass.
+The lean mass is inversely proportional to the fat mass.
 Changes to this value are mostly the result of a change in muscle mass, or stored water.
-The latter can be influenced by the carbohydrate intake.
-In order to determine whether the changes mostly affect the muscles, it is important to check whether or not the customer has changed his/her diet.
+The latter can be influenced by nutrition (especially by carbohydrate intake).
+In order to determine whether the changes mostly affect the muscles, it is important to check whether or not the client has changed his/her diet.
 If not, the changes are most likely to be in the muscles.

 RMR – Resting Metabolic Rate (Calorie Basal Metabolism)